-During the procedure, there should not be any pain.
-However; you may feel some level of manipulation, pressure and noises.
+A: During the procedure there will not be any pain.
+However you may feel some level of manipulation, pressure and noises.
 Intravenous sedation is very helpful to reduce those undesirable sensations.

 Q: Can I return to work or school after surgery?

-A: Depending on the type of procedure performed, it is preferable for you not to return on the same day as the surgery.
+A: It is preferable for you not to return on the same day as the surgery.
 Some procedures require a few additional days of rest prior to your return to work or school.

 Q: When can I work out again or do physical activity?

-A: Again, based on the type of procedure performed, we may recommend a few days without any strenuous activity.
+A: Again, based on the type of procedure performed we may recommend a few days without any strenuous physical activity.